 Click New , or click File, New.
-Create a new part using the Part\MM template and Save it as Basic.
+Create a new part using the Part_MM template and Save it as Basic.

+2 Select the sketch plane.
 Insert a new sketch and choose the Top Plane.

 A plane doesn't have to be shown in order to be used; it can be selected from the FeatureManager design tree.